NASA-ESA Mars Sample Return: 2023 to 2024

-2025
+2025 to 2026

 In January 2025, NASA announced it would be pursuing two potential paths forward to land the MAV.
 The first option would use the sky crane method used for Curiosity and Perseverance, and the second would "capitalize on using new commercial capabilities".
 Both options would use the ESA's Earth Return Orbiter to receive and ferry the samples.

 In February 2025, Space News published a summary of the MAV challenge, noting the absence of established expertise, given a lack of other missions or customers that would need something like a MAV to stimulate investment.
 Another opinion piece in March described a suggestion from Rocket Lab for a firm fixed-price mission to return the samples, using a single-stage liquid propellant MAV.

 On March 31, a public meeting of the National Academies Committee on Astrobiology and Planetary Sciences included an update from Donya Douglas-Bradshaw, the new MSR Program Director at NASA headquarters.
 In summarizing the 2024 study results from industry and NASA teams, she noted that a smaller MAV is viable and extremely important, permitting the use of a heritage lander based on the JPL sky crane.
 New features would include "breaking the chain" on Mars instead of in Mars orbit (for backward planetary protection), and the use of RTG electricity instead of solar panels.
 She said that MSFC redesigned the two-stage solid propellant MAV from 450 kg to 350 kg without adding risk.
 On April 30, Douglas-Bradshaw presented a similar update to MEPAG, then in response to a question added that Rocket Lab had not submitted a proposal to NASA regarding the fixed-price MSR mission concept.

 In May 2025, the Trump administration released its fiscal year 2026 budget proposal for NASA, in which they planned to cancel the MSR program on the American side.
+In January 2026, U.S. Congress confirmed that MSR will not be funded, thus the mission can be considered cancelled.

+The MEPAG meeting in April 2026 included short presentations, at least two related to future hopes for the cached samples.
+One agenda item was "Marslab: A Mission Concept to Analyze Perseverance Return Samples In Situ" by Andrew Steele of the Carnegie Institution of Washington.
+Another talk referred to expertise for Mars ascent as having little overlap to existing propulsion expertise, with a statement that Mars ascent needs more originality than spacecraft propulsion.
+In June, a meeting of the National Academies (NASEM) Space Studies Board included a detailed presentation by Andrew Steele and Antonio Elias for the proposed concept to analyze the samples on Mars.